 This exchange programme will give you insight in some more advanced Software Engineering concepts.
 It’s actually the third semester of an Informatics bachelor programme.
 Several software engineering topics will be discussed in more detail, like modelling with design patterns, software architectures, algorithms and data structures, security issues, data science.
 Furthermore, that package knows a project in which an app, either iOS- or Android-based and using a cloud architecture, will be developed.

 What can you expect from us

-The semester consists of different modules, mostly with theory lectures as well as practical work sessions, and 1 project in which students work together in groups.
-Educational activities will take place interactively in small classes.
+The semester consists of four modules with theory lectures and practical work, and a project in which students work together in groups.
+Educational activities are interactive and take place in small classes.
 Our classes are quite international: Dutch, German (due to our location at the border) and “real” international students.
 Speaking English is the standard.

 What de we expect from you

 Foreknowledge in the IT domain is needed, you preferably finished the first year of an IT bachelor programme.
 Furthermore, interest in the IT discipline and an active and eager-to-learn attitude is all we expect.